aisobran/Adv-ML-NFL/README.md

 #Previous Work

-Las Vegas correcly selects the correct favorite at a rate of 61.2-74.7% from 1989 - 2012 [3].
+Las Vegas correctly selects the correct favorite at a rate of 61.2-74.7% from 1989 - 2012 [3].
 Previous work [1] has acheived a success rate of 64%.
 The NFL also has one of the lowest rates of upsets among all sports at 36.4% [4].

 There is no history of research for play prediction based a play by play data.
 These is also no research predicting the performance of players all though many fantasy football pundits may offer projections.
 This has been ommitted as aggregating a useful dataset for comparison is not feasible.